Hofstadter butterflies and metal/insulator transitions for moir\'e heterostructures: Diophantine moir e lengths and Anderson localization

 \subsection{Arithmetic version of Anderson localization}

-We shall now show how particle-hole symmetry can be used to establish localization along the lines of Jitomirskaya's arithmetic argument for the AMO \cite{J99}.
-This argument heavily relies on the cosine-nature of the potential and requires non-resonant tunneling phases for $A$ and $B$ atoms of the potential.
-In particular, the argument does not seem to carry over easily to the case of chiral coupling.
-We consider the Hamiltonian in the anti-chiral limit, for $\theta=0$, but take $\phi=1/4$ with plain cosine potential $U(x)=\cos(2\pi x)$.
-The Hamiltonian then reads in terms of $K(\theta):=1+e^{2\pi i \theta}(\tau+\tau^*)$
+We shall now show how particle-hole symmetry from Lemma \ref{lem:particlehole} can be used to establish localization along the lines of Jitomirskaya's arithmetic argument for the AMO \cite{J99}.
+This argument provides a stronger localization result than the technique introduced by Klein which yields Theorem \ref{theo:Aloc1}.
+Arithmetic Anderson localization gives precise description of the localization frequencies and phases.
+To obtain arithmetic Anderson localization, we need to carefully analyze both frequency and phase resonances, see \cite{gy,gyzh1,jl1,jl2} and the references therein for more details.
+As Jitomirskaya's arithmetic localization argument heavily relies on the cosine-nature of the potential and requires non-resonant tunneling phases for A and B atoms of the potential, we will have to make more restrictive assumptions on the model.
+In particular, the argument does not seem to extend beyond the anti-chiral model.
+We thus consider the Hamiltonian in the anti-chiral limit, but make three important simplifying assumptions that all seem to be critical (up to very simple generalizations) for the argument. \begin{assumption} In this subsection, we consider the anti-chiral Hamiltonian with the following modifications: \begin{itemize} \item We set $\phi=1/4$. \item We assume $K(\theta):=1+e^{2\pi i \theta}\tau$, where we emphasize the occurrence of only the uni-directional shift operator. \item The tunneling potential takes the form $U(x)=\cos(2\pi x).$ \end{itemize} \end{assumption} This leaves us with the Hamiltonian

 Let us first comment on the applicability of Jitomirskaya's method for matrix-valued operators.
 In general, this method does not seem to apply well to matrix-valued operators.
 However, for the particular Hamiltonian \eqref{eq:Hamiltonianmod}, the characteristic polynomial of $H_{w_0}$ restricted to $N$ lattice sites will be, as we will show, a Fourier polynomial of degree $4N.$ Since the polynomial is also even, it suffices to study this polynomial at $2N$ distinct points.
-The definition of the Hamiltonian with $\phi=1/4$, implies that there are natural $2N$ values of the characteristic polynomial of shifts of the matrix at which we can interpolate the characteristic polynomial of the matrix. \begin{theo} Let $w_0$ be sufficiently large and $1/L \in \mathbb T$ diophantine.
-Then the Hamiltonian \eqref{eq:Hamiltonianmod} exhibits Anderson localization. \end{theo} We shall now sketch the proof of Theorem \ref{theo:Jitomirskaya} emphasizing the main steps and differences compared with \cite{J99}.
-In order to flip lattices $2$ and $3$, we conjugate the Hamiltonian by $P = \operatorname{diag}(1,\sigma_1,1)$ such that $\mathscr H_{w_0}(\vartheta) := PH_{w_0}(\theta,\phi=\tfrac{1}{4},\vartheta)P$ becomes
+The definition of the Hamiltonian with $\phi =1/4$, implies that there are natural $2N$ values of the characteristic polynomial of shifts of the matrix at which we can interpolate the characteristic polynomial of the matrix.
+We say $\vartheta$ is Diophantine if